Cast Away: Plot

-Four years later, in 1999, a now long-haired, bearded, and gaunt Chuck has moved into a cave.
-After a large section from a portable toilet enclosure washes up on the island, he builds a raft, using the plastic as a sail.
-Chuck successfully launches the raft that he has stocked with water and the unopened Federal Express package.
-Chuck and the raft survive a storm, but afterward, Wilson falls off the raft and floats away.
-Chuck awakens and futilely attempts to rescue Wilson but is left to grieve over his loss.
-Soon after, he is rescued by a passing container ship.
+Four years later, Chuck, now bearded and disheveled, has adapted to life alone on the island.
+After a section of a portable toilet enclosure washes up, he begins constructing a raft, which he successfully launches past the surf with Wilson, the unopened FedEx package and his belongings in tow.
+Chuck survives a storm, but afterward, Wilson falls off the raft and floats away.
+He unsuccessfully attempts to rescue Wilson and is left to grieve his loss.
+Soon after, he is rescued by a passing cargo ship.